yefriddavid/react-lab-2019/README.md

-This project will show you several helpful react functions that I sometimes forget.
+This project will show you several helpful react functions which I sometimes forget.

 ## React helpful functions